 Also of interest is that Longwood has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Longwood is somewhat higher than in the average US city of 21.84%: 25.49% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Longwood is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.49% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Longwood in 2010 was $25,101, which is middle income relative to Florida and the nation.
 This equates to an annual income of $100,404 for a family of four.
 However, Longwood contains both very wealthy and poor people as well.